bioche/RxSwiftComposableArchitecture_/README.md

 * `IfLet` method on the store that provides the same functionality as `IfLetStore` on the SwiftUI side
 * Plug your store directly to  `UICollectionView` or `UITableView` using the binding methods added to the `Store`.
 The reloading of the collection/table can be done using [DifferenceKit](https://github.com/ra1028/DifferenceKit) via the included helper framework `ComposableDifferenceKitDatasources`.

+### Testing

+The TestStore has been adapted to be based on `RxTest` using `TestScheduler`.
+It is not meant to be used in production application.
+To use TestStore, if using Carthage, import the ComposableArchitectureTestSupport framework in your test target.
+It is not meant to be imported in the main application.
+If using SPM, just import ComposableArchitecture in the tests and use TestStore directly.

 ### Limitations